isa-group/BOTICA-java-template/README.md

 6. **Launch the BOTICA environment.**

-    In case you are using **Windows operating system**, you should run the following command from Git Bash:
+    In case you are using **Windows operating system**, you should run the following maven command at the root of the project:

     ```
-    sh launch_botica.sh
+    mvn exec:exec@launch-botica-windows
     ```

-    If, on the other hand, you are using a **Unix-based system**, run the following maven command at the root of the project:
+    If, on the other hand, you are using a **Unix-based system**, you should run the following maven command at the root of the project:

     ```
-    mvn exec:exec@launch-botica
+    mvn exec:exec@launch-botica-unix
     ```

 8. **Launch the data collector bot.**